Monte Carlo goodness-of-fit tests for degree corrected and related stochastic blockmodels: Simulations of the proposed latent-block test

 \paragraph{Karate Club Network:} Zachary's Karate club data is a classic, well-studied social network of friendships between $34$ members of a Karate club at a US university in the 1970s \cite{zachary1977information}.
 The block structure of the Karate dataset is well understood: the network has 2 natural blocks (refer to Figure \ref{fig:karatedata}) that formed due to a social conflict that occurred during the observation; because of this reason it been used as a benchmark for community detection and fitting stochastic block models.

 Some authors have also fit a SBM with $k=4$ blocks for the Karate dataset, see for e.g \cite{bickel2009nonparametric}.
 We test the Karate dataset for the ER-SBM with $k=2$ and $k=4$ blocks.
 For $k=2$ blocks, we obtain a $p$-value of $0.01$ whereas for $k=4$ blocks, we obtain a $p$-value of $0.17$.
 Thus the tests rejects the $2$-block SBM but fails to reject the $4$-block SBM.
 Histograms of the test statistic for the dominant fibers are demonstrated in Figure \ref{fig:karate}.
+Each histogram in Figure \ref{fig:karate} represents a fiber from a posterior distribution of block assignments.
+We display 2 fibers with highest posterior probabilities (re-scaled after discarding those with probability was only $1/2000$).
+The red dotted lines represent the observed GoF statistics.

 \cite{bickel2009nonparametric} noted that if no constraints are imposed on the edge probabilities, the Newman-Girvan modularity \cite{girvan2002community} and the likelihood-based modularity \cite{bickel2009nonparametric} provide conflicting estimates of the block assignments.
-While Newman-Girvan modularity delivers a clustering result which seems to mostly agree with the split in Figure \ref{fig:karatedata}, the communities obtained by the likelihood based modularity are quite different \cite{bickel2009nonparametric}.
-It shows one community consisting of five individuals with central importance that connect with many other nodes while the other community consists of the remaining individuals.
-However, under the constraint that within-community density is no less than the density of relationship to all other communities, they both seem to match with the split in Figure \ref{fig:karatedata}.
-Since the model fitting in \cite{pati2015optimal} does not impose any constraints in the edge probabilities, we expect our likelihood-based method to expected to have a poor fit for a 2-block SBM. \cite{bickel2009nonparametric} argued that 4-block SBM might be a better fit for the Karate network.
+While Newman-Girvan modularity delivers a clustering result which seems to mostly agree with the split in Figure \ref{fig:karatedata}, the blocks obtained by the likelihood based modularity are quite different \cite{bickel2009nonparametric}.
+It shows one block consisting of five individuals with central importance that connect with many other nodes while the other block consists of the remaining individuals.
+However, under the constraint that within-block density is no less than the density of relationship to all other blocks, they both seem to match with the split in Figure \ref{fig:karatedata}.
+Since the model fitting in \cite{pati2015optimal} does not impose any constraints in the edge probabilities, we expect our likelihood-based method to have a poor fit for a 2-block SBM. \cite{bickel2009nonparametric} argued that 4-block SBM might be a better fit for the Karate network.
 This is indeed shown by the $p$-values obtained from the goodness-of-fit method.